-Revolution in Mexico was not an expression of widespread discontent over government
+Revolution in Mexico was not an expression of widespread discontent

-the American Revolution.
+representation, as was the American Revolution.
 The Mexican Revolution

 were the criollos, some of them military officers who were

 not permitted to hold the highest ranks in the army.
 The criollos

 wanted equality, but only with the powerful foreign born peninsulares.

-Also deeply involved in the conspiracy to revolt were many merchants and civil
+Also deeply involved in the conspiracy to revolt were many merchants

-American and French Revolutions.
+advanced by the American and French Revolutions.

 However, the most radical conspirators involved in the revolutionary

 movement were the parish priests who dealt with the suffering of their

 Indio parishioners on a daily basis.
 As for the common people,

 revolts were all localized and unorganized affairs that were soon

 Hidalgo y Costilla

-voice of the Mexican Revolution was father Miguel Hidalgo y Costilla who
+voice of the Mexican Revolution was father Miguel Hidalgo y Costilla

+him a criollo.
 Under the strict Spanish caste system of the

 of a person born in Spain known as a peninsulare, but slightly

 better than those of an Indio or a person born of mixed Spanish

 and Indio blood known as a mestizo.